daniel-dabrowski-177/caster-cookie-diet-tracker-app/README.md

 ![](https://github.com/daniel-dabrowski-177/photos/blob/main/cookie-diet-6.png)

 ## Future plans:
-> Implement color change functionality
+> Implement color change functionality </br>
-> Implement month
+> Implement month </br>
+> Add element with total prots, fats and carbs to meal-property page

 ## How to use:
-1. Click on the block at the Topbar to choose day - choosed date will change also </br>
+1. Click on the block at the "topbar" to choose day - "choosed date" above "topbar" will change also </br>
 2. You can swipe left and right for next or previous week </br>
 3. Dark-gray block characterizes the present day </br>
 4. Depend on type of the meal you can select between 4 sections </br>